williamoliverpro/foodfy/readme.md

 ## Features
 [//]: # (Add the features of your project here:)
-This app features all the latest tools and practices in mobile development!
+This app features all the latest tools in web development!

 - ⚙️ **Nunjucks** — A templating engine for JavaScript.
 - 💹 **Express** — Minimalist web framework for Node.js.